faenrandir/a_careful_examination/documents/science/response_to_how_to_mix_LDS_theology_and_human_evolution.md

 4.)
 Abraham 5:7 "And the Gods formed man from the dust of the ground, and took his spirit (that is, the man’s spirit), and put it into him; and breathed into his nostrils the breath of life, and man became a living soul."
 The Gods (plural) responsible for creating the earth are the same ones responsible for creating mankind.
 Also, note that there is a distinct phase of creation detailed here (creating man from the dust and then, in a separate step, taking and putting his spirit into it).
 Finally, the temple ceremony backs up this interpretation ("Is man found upon the earth?...
 Jehovah, Michael, then let *us* go down and form man in our own likeness and in our own image... and put into them their spirit..."
 Again, the Adam begotten theory basically has to throw this verse and the temple ceremony in the trash can!

-To conclude, I will note that Peck's reconciliation is quote harmonious with all four of the above scriptures/concepts.
+To conclude, I will note that Peck's reconciliation is quote [sic (meant "quite")] harmonious with all four of the above scriptures/concepts.
 Your (implied) position is in direct contradiction with all of them.
 I will leave it to the readers of this blog as to which position is "definitely not LDS theology".

+**[R. Gary]**

-    Sicut: Your comment has been published (click here).
+Sicut: Your comment has been published ([click here](http://ndbf.net/003h.htm)).
 I have just two thoughts at this time.

-    1. Eight years ago, there was lengthy discussion on this blog about the April 1910 Improvement Era comment you cite (click here).
+1. Eight years ago, there was lengthy discussion on this blog about the April 1910 Improvement Era comment you cite ([click here](http://ndbf.blogspot.com/2006/05/mormonism-and-evolution-authoritative.html)).
 There is no evidence that the 1910 comment was published with Joseph F. Smith's approval and there is substantial evidence that it was not.
 Apparently, Joseph F. Smith's thinking on the subject is (to you) irrelevant.

-    2. Nine years ago, there was a lengthy discussion on the Mormons and Evolution blog about Jesus being the only begotten in the flesh (click here).
+2. Nine years ago, there was a lengthy discussion on the Mormons and Evolution blog about Jesus being the only begotten in the flesh ([click here](http://mormonevolution.blogspot.com/2005/03/adam-and-eve-how.html#c111319943503168121)).
 Your comment sidesteps the fact that today's prophets and apostles are authorized to interpret and expand on what is in the standard works.

 Thank you for taking time to share your thoughts.

-    1. Eight years ago, there was lengthy discussion on this blog about the April 1910 Improvement Era comment you cite (click here).
-There is no evidence that the 1910 comment was published with Joseph F. Smith's approval and there is substantial evidence that it was not.
-Apparently, Joseph F. Smith's thinking on the subject is (to you) irrelevant.

----
+**[Sicut]**

 Gary, thank you for pointing me back to these relevant posts.
 I appreciate your research and perspective.